top of page

 On the top of Teide

 My hiking buddies were Richi and Kathi.
-Richi has been on Teide a few times, he's been on the island for 7 years, but Kathi was a tourist in Tenerife and she needed extra layers of clothing and a couple of hiking gear to be able to come with us.
-We could lend her everything she needed, except for the shoes and she ended up hiking in her Converse.
-I remember lovingly congratulating her on completing the hike in those shoes at the end of our trip.
+Richi has been on Teide a few times, he's been living on the island for 7 years, but Kathi, on the other hand, was visiting Tenerife as a tourist.
+She needed extra layers of clothing and some hiking gear to join us, but fortunately, we were able to lend her everything she required—except for proper hiking shoes.
+She ended up hiking in her sneakers, and I remember congratulating her at the end of the trip for completing such a challenging trek in those shoes.

-So we planned to take one of the last cable cars and spend some time in the height of the drop-off point to adapt to the altitude before we set out to hike the last part where the permit was needed.
-Then watch the sunset (on the top or on the way down, we wanted to be spontaneous) and go down on foot.
-I estimated our arrival to the car at midnight-ish.
+We planned to take one of the last cable cars up and spend some time acclimating to the altitude at the drop-off point before hiking the final stretch that required the permit.
+Our itinerary was flexible—we wanted to catch the sunset, either from the summit or somewhere on the way down—and then descend on foot.
+I estimated we’d be back at the car around midnight.
 Everything went according to plan, we were so good!

 What's special about the Teide shadow?